kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 {{<note>}}
-If you don't have the `EndpointSliceTerminatingCondition` feature gate enabled in your cluster (the gate is on by default from Kubernetes 1.26), then the Kubernetes control plane removes a Pod from any relevant EndpointSlices as soon as the Pod's termination grace period _begins_.
+If you don't have the `EndpointSliceTerminatingCondition` feature gate enabled in your cluster (the gate is on by default from Kubernetes 1.22, and locked to default in 1.26), then the Kubernetes control plane removes a Pod from any relevant EndpointSlices as soon as the Pod's termination grace period _begins_.
 The behavior above is described when the feature gate `EndpointSliceTerminatingCondition` is enabled.